 11th: Cafe Méricourt

-The freshest spot on the Paris coffee scene, this place is filled with natural light from the huge windows and from the guy who runs the place, Guy.
+One of the most consistent places on the Paris coffee scene, this place is filled with natural light from the huge windows and from the guy who runs the place, Guy.
 Address: 22 Rue de la Folie Méricourt

 He was on The Earful Tower podcast talking about whether hipsters are ruining Paris here.